suchmememanyskill/CssLoader-ThemeDb/README.md

 # Submitting a theme to the theme store

+Note: A pull request to this repository has a specific template to adhere to.
+Please make sure your theme adheres to the checklist below
+- [ ] I am the original author of this theme.
+- [ ] I am not bundling a part of another theme with my theme, to encourage mixing and matching themes
+- [ ] I marked my theme target appropriately, and made sure my theme only themes the part it says it does
+    - [ ] If this is a keyboard theme, this theme gets applied to the default keyboard
+- [ ] I have verified that my theme works properly on the latest versions of SteamOS, decky-loader and SDH-CssLoader.

+### Steps to submit a theme

 1. Fork this repository
 2. Clone the forked repository to your pc using your favorite git tool
 3. Create a preview image and place it in the images folder.
 Preferably make a subfolder with your username